Land0fChocolate/NewEmeraldRomHack/README.md

 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - An event for Winona.
 - A contest side-quest with Lisia, much like in ORAS.
+- Perhaps a more interesting Tate & Liza event to get Jirachi?
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.

 # Credits